pingcap/docs-cn/tikv-configuration-file.md

 + Default value: `6`, which means 6 tasks can be concurrent executed at most.
 + Note: The value of `incremental-scan-concurrency` must be greater than or equal to that of `incremental-scan-threads`; otherwise, TiKV will report an error at startup.

+### `raw-min-ts-outlier-threshold` <span class="version-mark">New in v6.2.0</span>

++ The threshold at which TiKV checks whether the Resolved TS of RawKV is abnormal.
++ If the Resolved TS latency of a Region exceeds this threshold, the anomaly detection process is triggered.
+At this time, the Region whose Resolved TS latency exceeds 3 x [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) is considered as slow in lock resolution, and triggers TiKV-CDC to re-subscribe the data changes of the Region, which resets the lock resource status.
++ Default value: `60s`

+> **Warning:**
+>
+> - This configuration item will be deprecated in a future release.
+To avoid upgrade compatibility issues, it is **NOT** recommended to set this configuration item.
+> - In most scenarios, you do not need to modify this configuration, because the slow lock resolution rarely happens.
+If this configuration value is set too small, the anomaly detection process might trigger false alarms, which causes data replication jitter.

 ## resolved-ts

 Configuration items related to maintaining the Resolved TS to serve Stale Read requests.